 Importantly the lodes all remain open in all directions and as such there is significant potential to substantially increase the resources with further drilling.

 Kavanagh’s location on a granted Mine lease, proximity to the existing ore processing and tailing storage facility, and an existing haul road to the base of the open pit (which comes to within 50 metres of the underground mineralisation) positions the Kavanagh Underground project as a relatively low capital development.
-These permitted processing, tailings storage and pit haul road assets reduce the capital hurdle for the underground project by multiple years and ~$300M.Back to all projects
+These permitted processing, tailings storage and pit haul road assets materially reduce the capital hurdle for the underground project and accelerate the development schedule.Back to all projects